-Naturally Organic Unpolished Joha Rice - 500 g
+Naturally Organic Unpolished And Aromatic Joha Rice - 500 g

 Joha rice is a special class of rice sati rice (winter rice).
 It is the sweet aromatic nature, delicate texture and excellent taste of the Joha rice that makes it unique and ideal for making fragrant pulao, delicious Assamese desserts like payash and is the perfect match for a number of ethnic delicacies.
 This packaged rice is organic and unpolished for a healthier meal.